 Tony White

 His board service includes the Center for Book Arts (NYC), the College Book Art Association, and the Kinsey Institute.
-Prior to library school he worked as a book and paper conservation technician, first on an NEDCC and National Park Service project with the Frederic Law Olmsted plans and drawings collections, then at Yale University working on the Charles Ives music manuscript collection and early printed maps of America.
+Prior to library school, he worked as a book and paper conservation technician, first on an NEDCC and National Park Service project with the Frederick Law Olmsted plans and drawings collections, then at Yale University working on the Charles Ives music manuscript collection and early printed maps of America.
 He has published articles, catalogs, essays, and book chapters on artists’ books, artists’ publishing, and topics in art librarianship.
 He has a post-M.L.S. certificate in preservation management for libraries and archives from Rutgers University, an M.L.S. from Indiana University Bloomington with a concentration in art librarianship, and an M.F.A. from the School of the Art Institute of Chicago.